 So often I have heard that one is too old, stiff, scared, intimidated, skeptical to try or learn yoga.
 The list goes on.
 The time was right to fuse my long-time career in corporate learning and development with my passion for Yoga.

 There are so many applications for Yoga and I aim to demystify the practice for those who are new to it and provide a forum for deeper exploration for those with a more established practice.
+As a member of the Yoga Teacher Training (YTT) faculty at Brooklyn Flow and as a retreat leader, I have even more opportunities help others enjoy the myriad benefits of Yoga.

 As a corporate learning professional I have been doing just that for the last 20 years.
 The information shared may be different, the methodology is similar however: observe your learners, build a foundation, communicate clearly, be flexible in your approach, be open to suggestion, always be learning yourself.